 Through research and development, and with my 13 years of experience in this area, I have developed a range of diabetic friendly range that is void of cane sugar, one of the key ingredients in dessert making.
 Instead of using cane sugar (High glycemic index (G.I).
-80-85), I make my bakes using variant of 3 different type of Low G.I. natural sweeteners (non-chemical) i.e. organic stevia blend with erythritol (G.I.
+80-85), I make my bakes using variant of 4 different type of Low G.I. natural sweeteners i.e. organic stevia blend with erythritol (G.I.
 0), allulose (G.I.
 0), organic coconut sugar (G.I.
 38) and organic agave (G.I.
 15).

-There are definitely options in the market with low G.I. claims, however being a Sensitive Chef, given the nature of our target audience; we take what we do and proclaim with extreme caution.
+There are definitely options in the market with low sugar, diabetic friendly or low carb claims, however being a Sensitive Chef, given the nature of our target audience; we take what we do and proclaim with extreme caution.
 I understand the concerns our customers have and I want to ensure our products are truly safe for their consumption.

 The results were extremely positive and I am proud to share that we are the only cake maker in South East Asia that have products officially certified low G.I.
-Our officially certified diabetes friendly range now includes bestselling Mud fudge, Rocher chocolate balls, Tiramisu, Blue and Red Forest cakes, Cheesecakes, Cookies, Nutty Ice cream cakes and even seasonal products like Pineapple balls.
+Our officially certified diabetes friendly range now includes bestselling Mud Fudge, Rocher chocolate balls, Tiramisu, Rocher Cake, Opera Cake, Blue and Red Forest cakes, Cheesecakes, Cookies and even seasonal products like Pineapple tarts/balls.

-It is in our plans to get more of our new products tested in the near future to offer customers “more certified” dining options.
+Many of our new products are being tested at the moment to offer customers “more certified” dining options.
 Last but not least, the cherry on the cake (pun absolutely intended) is that it still taste as good as a normal cake!

-*It is highly recommended for a diabetic person to only consume sweetener below 55 G.I points.
+*It is highly recommended for a person with diabetes condition to only consume sweetener below 55 G.I points.
 Cakes, similarly to the rice we consume daily, they contain calories and must be consumed in moderation of 1 (one) serving slice (80g) per day.